riverrun/genxword/README.rst

 Once the crossword has been calculated, the user has the option to have it recalculated.
 Each time it is recalculated, the number of columns and the number of rows can both be increased.
-Finally, the user decides what format to save the image files in, and then these files and a text file is saved in the user's current working directory.
+Finally, the user decides what format to save the image files in, and then these files and a text file containing the word bank and the clues are saved in the user's current working directory.

 Using a text file
 -----------------